pegkeloyalty/pegke.com/_posts/2016-03-03-redeem-options.md

 ---

 # Own Products
-You can offer your ouwn products as redeemable items, all these options are managable from your dashboard.
+You can offer your own products as redeemable items, all these options are manageable from your dashboard.

 # Gift Vouchers
 You can offer your customers many other gift vouchers of other companies